techlahoma/okcjs-website/source/_posts/2012-03-19-meeting-march-20-jquery-ui-and-photoshop-automation.md

 tags: [Eric Granata, photoshop automation, Jesse Harlin, jQuery UI]
 ---

-{% img /images/posters/2012-march-20-frontend.jpg 700 jQuery UI and Photoshop Automation %}
+{% img /okcjs-website/images/posters/2012-april-17-functions.jpg 700 "Do you even $.widget()?"
+"Jquery UI Patterns with Jesse Harlin and Photoshop automation with Eric Granata" %}

 ## About "Ninjas of the Javascript"